HarryXiong24/HarryXiong24.github.io/src/en/article/recursion.md

 ### Find out the recursive logic

 Find the recursive logic, that is, the equivalence relation of the function.
 And it is the hardest step in three elements.
-And I think it don't have a particular summary.
+And I think it doesn't have a particular summary.
 Different examples reflect differently.

 ## Case Study